oceanprotocol/ocean.py/READMEs/setup.md

 export PROVIDER_URL=https://provider.rinkeby.v3.dev-ocean.com
 ```

-**B2.
-Or, run your own services**

 Alternatively, you can run your own services.
+We're not going to do that in the main flow here, but here's how you would.

 * In a new terminal: `docker run oceanprotocol/provider:latest`
 * In another new terminal: `docker run oceanprotocol/aquarius:latest`

-You'll need to point to them.
+* In your main terminal, set envvars to point to them:
 ```console
 export AQUARIUS_URL=http://127.0.0.1:5000
 export PROVIDER_URL=http://127.0.0.1:8030